AWW...YOU THOUGHT RACING WAS JUST FOR MEN, DIDN'T YOU?

 … and let it sink in.Unlike tennis or golf or track or skiing or swimming or basketball or soccer or any other sport, in motorsports there is no women’s league, no handicaps, no equalizers.
 Helmets go on and gender disappears.

 Now let that sink in.
 Imagine a woman as the basketball or soccer or other overall MVP.
-Impossible, but it can happen in racing (and it will).
+Impossible, but in racing it can happen (and will, sooner than you think).

-So even if you’ve never given a sh*t about racing before, you need to start and lean into these incredible women, starting now.
+So even if you’ve never given a sh*t about racing before, you need to start now and support these incredible women.

 Sorry Star Trek, racing is the final gender frontier.